Charles Schwab Intelligent Portfolios Pricing Charles Schwab rating

 • No options for 529 or 401(k) accounts

-*Critics argue that Schwab’s cash allocation, which can range from 6% up to 29.4% of a portfolio’s holdings, is too high compared to some of its rivals.
-Schwab responds that its cash positions are defensive in down markets and are meant to provide investors with liquidity.
+*Critics argue that Schwab’s cash allocation, which can range from the mid-single digits up to the high 20% range of a portfolio’s holdings depending on the strategy and risk profile, is higher than that of some rivals.
+Schwab responds that its cash positions are intended to provide liquidity and help manage risk during market downturns.

 Charles Schwab Intelligent Portfolios Fees Conclusion